Transceiver

 The Wellgood loops

-This is a very affordable active loop, made by M1GEO in the UK, which I added in 2021.
+This is a very affordable and well performing active loop, made by M1GEO in the UK.
 The Wellgood is a quiet receiving antenna which I use for listening from DC up to 10 MHz.
-I use two loops for diversity receive mode to eliminate man made noise.
+I have two of those loops.
+One is positioned vertically and the other horizontally.
+I also use the two loops together for diversity receive mode to eliminate man made noise.

 The Moxon